-By the way, tickets are dated, and even though you can change the date afterward, you will need to make the change, you can’t just show up on any other day.
+By the way, tickets are dated, and even though you can change the date afterward, you will need to make the change by phone, you can’t just show up on any other day.

 While Melissa and I went to ride Hollywood Dream, Angelo took the other three kids to Universal Wonderland, where all the kiddies rides are.
 They managed to conquer a lot of the rides during the 30 minutes we were away.

 - Hollywood Dream is a rollercoaster for 132 cm or 52 in or taller people.
 It’s one entrance to two attractions: Hollywood Dream and Backdrop.
 The Backdrop is the same rollercoaster, but it goes backward.
 The line separates in the middle, there’s always someone there to guide people to the right place.
 The wait line for Hollywood Dream was 30 minutes while for Backdrop, it was 80 minutes.
 We chose Hollywood Dream – not telling you the reason.
 If you want to ride this one, make sure to go first thing in the morning or the last thing before the park closes, because that’s when the lines are shorter.
 We passed it a few times and it was always over 2 hours wait for the Hollywood Dream and over 180 minutes for Backdrop.
 Not worth it.

 Meanwhile, in Universal Wonderland, the kids rode:

 - Elmo’s Go-Go Skateboard, which is a boat thing that goes up, down, and it turns a bit around in a skate ramp.
 It’s actually more fun than it looks.
 It’s for kids over 92 cm or 36 in with their parents or 122 cm or 48 in to go unaccompanied.
 Angelo couldn’t go because the lock wouldn’t close properly so he was given free Express Tickets.
 Great deal!